Kitty Flanagan: 2009–2020: Rise in popularity

 For two weeks during the end of 2014 and early 2015, Flanagan was a stand-in for Annabel Crabb's weekly newspaper column for Fairfax Media.

-In February 2015, Flanagan was the third ambassador for the Adelaide Fringe, succeeding singer Katie Noonan and inaugural Adelaide Fringe ambassador and fellow comedian Paul McDermott.
-She toured Australia with her third stand-up comedy show Seriously? in 2015, with her entourage of two.
+In February 2015, Flanagan was the third ambassador for the Adelaide Fringe, succeeding singer Katie Noonan and inaugural Adelaide Fringe ambassador and comedian Paul McDermott.
+She toured Australia with her third stand-up comedy show, Seriously?, in 2015, with her entourage of two.

+In 2015, Flanagan made an appearance on Network 10's comedy quiz show Have You Been Paying Attention, and continues to appear on the show multiple times annually.

 Flanagan is an advocate of writing and writers in the screen industry.
 She sponsored the Best Narrative Award at the 2015 Heart of Gold International Short Film Festival in Gympie and was one of the judges for the film scripts in that category.

 In 2017, Flanagan and her sister Penny contributed as writers for the TV series Drop Dead Weird.
-Flanagan began an Australian national tour of her fourth standup show named Smashing in the same year.
+Flanagan began an Australian national tour of her fourth standup show, Smashing, the same year.

 In March 2018, Flanagan released a book of personal and professional autobiographical stories called Bridge Burning and Other Hobbies.

 Flanagan announced her departure from The Weekly With Charlie Pickering during the final episode of season four (2018), but returned for The Yearly with Charlie Pickering special in December 2018.

 In August 2018, Flanagan presented a sketch on her "pretend" book called 488 Rules for Life: An Antidote to Idiots, as a joke inspired by Jordan Peterson's book 12 Rules for Life, on The Weekly with Charlie Pickering.
 This idea inspired a published book in 2019 called 488 Rules for Life: The Thankless Art of Being Correct.